upenndigitalscholarship/monuments-research-group/essay/Roscoe-Simmons.md

-certainly have been denied the educational opportunities that had brought them to their station in life---there would be "no pen in this writer's hand, no place for him to do much 'speaking,' no time for you to read."[^13] Simmons' style in pieces such as this is remarkably diplomatic, alternately complimenting and condemning Davis.
+certainly have been denied the educational opportunities that had brought them to their station in life---there would be "no pen in this writer's hand, no place for him to do much 'speaking,' no time for you to read."[^13]

+Simmons' style in pieces such as this is remarkably diplomatic, alternately complimenting and condemning Davis.
 This measured tone may express the difficulties of openly opposing white supremacy in the 1920s---in both the South and the North.
 Nevertheless, Simmons opens an unmistakable line of criticism of Davis and all efforts to commemorate him as implicitly rejecting Black dignity and Black advancement.

-Several years later the *Afro-American* published Simmons's op-ed, covering the dedication of a monument honoring Alexander H. Stephens, the Vice President of the Confederacy, in Statuary Hall at the US Capitol.
-He responded with passion to the parade of white men, young and old, attired in outmoded uniforms, representing Georgia:
+Several years later the *Afro-American* published an op-ed by Simmons, this one covering the dedication of a monument honoring Alexander H.
+Stephens, vice-president of the Confederacy, in Statuary Hall at the US Capitol.
+Simmons responded with passion to the parade of white men, young and old, attired in outmoded uniforms, representing Georgia:

 > So Georgia, unable to march down Pennsylvania avenue behind Stephens
 > in the flesh, marched down the Way of Liberty behind his memory.
 Are